 This is certainly not what the orphan spouse would have wanted.
 But unfortunately, the deceased spouse’s ignorance of the law will most likely be an ineffective argument for the orphanage to make in court.

 Prenuptial Agreements to the Rescue

-Why would a spouse ever give up an elective share right in a prenuptial agreement?
+But, does a prenup override a trust ?
+And why would a spouse ever give up an elective share right in a prenuptial agreement?
 It could be for a variety of reasons.
 Perhaps the spouse would like the other spouse to waive their right to certain separate property of their own.
 Or perhaps the marriage simply cannot move forward unless these rights are waived because the nature and extent of the wealth is so substantial that one spouse (or more commonly, the family of the wealthier spouse) will worry that, without a signed prenuptial agreement, it would be unclear whether the marriage was based on genuine affection for the wealthier spouse or merely affection for that spouse’s money.